kcootedinh/goety/README.md

   -e, --endpoint string          DynamoDB endpoint to connect to, if none is provide it will use the default aws endpoint -f, --filter string            Filter expression to apply to the scan operation -h, --help                     help for dump
-  -l, --limit int32              Limit the number of items to dump -P, --path string              file path to save the json output -t, --table string             table name
+  -l, --limit int32              Limit the number of items returned per scan iteration -P, --path string              file path to save the json output -t, --table string             table name